-Available for both Mac and Windows, Skylum’s Luminar AI can be used as a standalone image editor or as a plug-in within Adobe Photoshop, Lightroom Classic, and as a Photos extension in MacOS.
+Available for both Mac and Windows, Skylum’s Luminar AI can be used as a standalone image editor or as a plug-in within Adobe Photoshop (opens in new tab), Lightroom Classic (opens in new tab), and as a Photos extension in MacOS.
 Marketed as the first image editor fully powered by Artificial Intelligence, Luminar has AI running deep through its veins as it takes photo editing to a whole new level.

-It doesn't quite sit at number on in our round-up of the best photo editing apps, but it does rank highly thanks to its speedy editing processes.
+It doesn't quite sit at number on in our round-up of the best photo editing apps (opens in new tab), but it does rank highly thanks to its speedy editing processes.
 Here's what we make of the non-traditional image editing tool.

 Luminar AI review: Features

 - Templates available to speed up editing